Octavius-Dante/Arthelais/ex_4/Readme.md

 finalName.indexOf("ban"); // return -1 - failed no value exist

 // grabbing a part of string using index position
-// substring( Index position From, index position to)
+// substring( From INDEX, To INDEX)

 let text = "Hello world!";
 let result = text.substring(4, 0);